dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ```

 After pushing the changes to your forked repository, create a Pull Request to the source repository.

-Currently, Khaos usage is limited to Dev Protocol-related contracts.
-Therefore, the team verifies whether the `addresses` of deployed functions in IPFS correspond to contracts on the Dev Protocol.

 _In the future, the Khaos Registry will be re-architected and decentralized as smart contracts._